kasterma/drlnd-navigation/NOTES.md

 - DONE: set up environment in repeatable way (so can easily move to different computer if need be)
 - DONE: set up interact.py to check the environment, and learn how to interact with it
 - DONE: set up train.py, agent.py, and model.py as a framework for the training
-- fill in model.py and do some testing with it
+- DONE: fill in model.py and do some testing with it
 - fill in agent.py and do some testing with it
 - fill in train.py and do some testing with it
 - train.py version in a notebook to get graphs while learning
 - how to test easily how much different a GPU can make?
 - how to test our use of the GPU?
 - in the lunar lander problem the network that worked well was more complicated than expected; same here?
+- understand the failing unittest in model.py, and extend the tests

 ## Architecture